Wildwood Sisterhood | a modern mystery school for women

 During our monthly gatherings, we immerse ourselves in the living myths and stories of the Earth, exploring seasonal archetypal themes and drawing from nature's imagery as a mirror for our inner and outer landscapes.
 In the warmth of our kind and loving community, we seek to attune ourselves to the rhythms of the natural world and the wisdom of the wild.
 Together, we pursue the age-old question explored in the mystery schools: “Who Am I and Why Am I Here?”
 The unique answers we find may lead us to a profound sacred eco-awakening, as timeless and relevant today as it was in the sacred temples of Egypt.

 Each gathering begins with a grounding meditation, inviting us to attune to the breath of life and the presence of the Sacred within and around us, allowing time to arrive fully and co-create a sacred space.
+Work will be done to understand the story arc of transformation, and how we relate the archetypal stages of Home, Departure, Severance/Initiation, and Return in our own enstoried lives.
 We conclude with a closing meditation, anchoring the insights and energies we've cultivated.

 Our time together is a dynamic blend of creating a container for deep work, storytelling, teaching, open discussion, Council, and collaborative exploration.
 Guided by the wisdom of the Earth and the myths that speak to our souls, we engage in practices that resonate with the themes emerging for each of us, with the aim of connecting with Divine Mystery so that we may truly, “Know Thyself!”